hinriksnaer/nvim/README.md

-# PyTorch Source Python + C++ NeoVim setup
+# PyTorch Development Neovim Configuration

-A fast, batteries-included Neovim config focused on **mixed C++/Python** projects (think: C++ libs, Python front-ends, pybind11/C API, and Jupyter-style iteration).
-It’s built on top of the Kickstart base but trimmed and tuned for day-to-day systems + scientific work.
+A production-ready Neovim configuration built specifically for **PyTorch development** and **mixed-mode C++/Python debugging**.
+Optimized for working on PyTorch source code, C++ extensions, pybind11 bindings, and Python frontends with seamless debugging across both languages.

+Built on Kickstart.nvim and enhanced with professional tooling for deep learning systems work.

 ## Quick start